HelliumDucko/HelliumDucko/README.md

 - 👀 I’m interested in everything.
 - 🌱 I’m currently learning as many coding languages needed to make a bunch of things.
 - 💞️ I’m looking to collaborate on nothing yet.
-- 📫 How to reach me - Dont.
+- 📫 How to reach me - Don't.